MindMimicLabs/building-blocks/README.md

 1. Open a command prompt
 2. Change into the directory of the script
 3. Get any prerequsits that may be needed by running `pip install -r requirements.txt`
-4. Run `python process.py -in d:/corpus_in -out d:/corpus_out`
+4. Run `python process.py -in d:/corpus_in -out d:/corpus_out`.
-   Changing the input and output paths as desired
+   You should chang the input and output paths as desired.

 The list of current scripts is below.
 In general, you want to run [documents-to-corpus](./documents-to-corpus) then other scripts.